 RED WINE - This is where you can put your own spin on this recipe and work with what you have.
 I like to use a good Merlot, Malbec, Cabernet Sauvignon, or a Red Zinfandel.
 You don't have to use really expensive wine, but I also wouldn't use cooking wine.

-RUM - Again, I typically use what I have on hand which is mostly Bacardi.
+RUM - Again, I typically use what I have on hand, which is mostly Bacardi.
 But you can also experiment with adding a splash of Amaretto.
 It goes really well with the other spices.

 ORANGE - Whenever I use zest or peel as well as juice, I try to find organic oranges.
 Be sure to also give it a really good scrub before using it.

 SPICES - Cinnamon is a must.
-And for this recipe use a cinnamon stick (instead of ground cinnamon).
-Besides cinnamon, you'll also want to add cloves (again not ground).
+And for this recipe, use a cinnamon stick (instead of ground cinnamon).
+Besides cinnamon, you'll also want to add cloves (again, not ground).
 You can definitely use star anise as well.
-I didn't have any and anise isn't one of my favorite flavors, so I don't include it in the recipe.
+I didn't have any, and anise isn't one of my favorite flavors, so I don't include it in the recipe.

-SUGAR - My family has always added sugar to our Glühwein (mulled wine) but you can experiment with other sweeteners, too.
+SUGAR - My family has always added sugar to our Glühwein (mulled wine), but you can experiment with other sweeteners, too.

 CHOCOLATE - Semi-sweet chocolate works best.
 I typically use chocolate chips.

-BUTTER - If you're a regular reader you hear me preach about this all time.
+BUTTER - If you're a regular reader, you hear me preach about this all time.
 I always recommend using unsalted butter for all of your baking and cooking.

 SUGAR - Granulated sugar is perfect for this recipe.
 I've gravitated more and more to buying unbleached organic sugar, so it's just a little less refined and more environmentally friendly.
 But from a baking point of view, it's the same sugar as plain white sugar.

 EGGS - I use large or extra eggs.
-And yes, there are quite a few in this recipe that just adds to the richness of this beautiful seasonal cake.
+And yes, there are quite a few in this recipe that adds to the richness of this beautiful seasonal cake.

-FLOUR - It's an easy recipe and regular all-purpose flour will work just fine.
+FLOUR - It's an easy recipe, and regular all-purpose flour will work just fine.

-RAISING AGENT - For this cake recipe, I like to use baking powder and of course a dash of salt.
+RAISING AGENT - For this cake recipe, I like to use baking powder and, of course, a dash of salt.

 VANILLA - There are a few core ingredients in my cooking and baking that I will pay extra for.
 Pure vanilla extract is one of them.